boazbk/crypto/lec_02_computational-security.md

-**Additional reading:** Chapter 1 (introduction) and Chapters 2.1 (Introduction) and 2.2 (Shannon ciphers and perfect security) in the Boneh Shoup book.
-Chapter 3 up to and including Section 3.3 in Katz-Lindell book.
+**Additional reading:**  Chapter 3 up to and including Section 3.3 in Katz-Lindell book.

 Recall our cast of characters- Alice and Bob want to communicate securely over a channel that is monitored by the nosy Eve.
 In the last lecture, we have seen the